Spread the word: Vote for Animated PNG support on Microsoft Edge(the successor of IE).|

 Why Animated PNGs? — Animated PNGs are the best solution at this time to get better GIF-esque animation to the web & beyond.

-I am using Animated PNGs actively and live-in-production in my various projects right now(Here and Here).
-Animated PNG gives users an option to save their animation in a portable format without losing so much quality as they would with Animated GIF(Which is limited to 10 frames per second, 256 colors, and only simple transparency.
+Animated PNG gives users an option to save their animation in a portable format without losing so much quality as they would with Animated GIF(Which is limited to 256 colors, and only simple transparency.
 Due to inconsistent implementations, framerates faster than 10 frames per second are not reliable in GIF.).

 Animated PNGs work very well with these apps and would work well with countless others for a few main reasons: